MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/applicationDependencies/application/add.md

-Adding Applications for Application Dependencies <add>
+Adding Applications for Application Dependencies &lt;add&gt;
 ====================
 <a id="001"></a>
 ## Overview